guneyural/RalShop/README.md

 - Multer for handling file data
 - Multer-storage-cloudinary for storing files in cloudinary
 - Express-mongo-sanitize for to avoid nosql injection
+- Nodemailer for sending email
+- Express-rate-limiter for rate limit
 <<<<<<< HEAD
 ## Versions
 - Node: v12.16.1